Key Points

 When Should You Use a California ILIT?

-An ILIT is an excellent estate planning tool to use whenever an individual (or couple) faces an estate or death tax and wishes to provide liquidity for payment of those taxes from a life insurance policy.
+An ILIT is an excellent estate-planning tool for individuals (or couples) facing estate or death taxes and seeking to provide liquidity to pay those taxes through a life insurance policy.

-All while avoiding having to pay estate or death taxes on the life insurance proceeds and compounding the estate tax problems.
+All while avoiding estate or death taxes on the life insurance proceeds and compounding estate tax problems.

 An ILIT also allows the insured to “leverage” annual exclusion gifts, lifetime credit against the gift tax, and the insured’s generation-skipping transfer (GST) tax exemption.